Easy DIY Patriotic Cutoff Shorts

-So we were shopping a couple weeks ago and Bria fell in love with a pair of denim shorts that had patriotic stars and stripes printed on them.
-We didn’t get them for a couple of reasons: 1) They were waaaaaaaaaaaay too short, 2) They were ridiculously expensive for so little material (see number 1), and 3) I told her we could make some ourselves.
+We went shopping a couple of weeks ago and my oldest daughter fell in love with a pair of denim shorts that had patriotic stars and stripes printed on them.
+We didn’t get them for a couple of reasons: 1) They were ridiculously expensive for so little material 2) I told her we could make some ourselves.

 And that we did.